jessepav/lacygoill-wiki-backup/vim/vim9.md

 It's simple: you can use `"` in (and only in) legacy Vim script, and `#` in (and only in) Vim9 script.

-Legacy Vim script = script which does not start with `vim9script` or inside `:fu` function.
+Legacy Vim script = script which does not start with `vim9script` or inside `:function` function.
 Vim9 script = script which *does* start with `vim9script` or inside `:def` function.

 ### at the start of an automatic line continuation?